angelariggs/dev-goals/README.md

 ###September 2015: PHP Focus

-*Update: My internship was pushed back to October, so my goals for September have been tweaked.*
-With a whole month to myself, I want to make sure I keep improving my foundation, and also add new skills.
-I learned Backbone in my JS Immersion course, but I'd like more practice with MVCs.
-I like the Treehouse courses for this, because I'll end up with work that I can add to my portfolio.
+*Update: My internship started at the end of September (woohoo!).
+Goals are somewhat in progress, as my experience in various areas of dev brings different opportunities and ideas.*

 * [ ] Complete the [PHP Track](http://teamtreehouse.com/tracks/php-development) on Treehouse
-* [ ] Complete the [AngularJS](http://teamtreehouse.com/library/angularjs) course on Treehouse
-* [ ] Complete the [Ember.js](http://teamtreehouse.com/library/emberjs) course on Treehouse
+* [ ] Complete the [AngularJS](codeschool.com/courses/shaping-up-with-angular-js) course on CodeSchool
 * [ ] Begin the [Advanced Front-End](http://www.portlandcodeschool.com/advancedfe/) Course at Portland Code School

-###October 2015: Drupal / PHP Focus
+###October 2015: Drupal / Angular Focus

-In October, I start a 2-month internship at a local Drupal agency, so I want to focus my goals in that direction.
-I expect that my October & November goals may change, depending on responsibilities and opportunities offered in my internship.

-* [ ] Complete a Wordpress.org website
+* [ ] Plan and begin a Drupal website
-* [ ] Complete the [Drupal Basics](http://teamtreehouse.com/library/drupal-basics/upcoming) course on Treehouse
+* [ x ] Complete the [Drupal Basics](http://teamtreehouse.com/library/drupal-basics/upcoming) course on Treehouse
-* [ ] Complete the [Advanced Front-End](http://www.portlandcodeschool.com/advancedfe/) Course at Portland Code School
+* [ ] Complete and present the front-end work for the [Hack Oregon](http://www.hackoregon.org/open-positions) Agriculture project
+* [ ] Begin an internal project at Metal Toad that focuses on Angular
+* [ ] Begin the [Swift](http://teamtreehouse.com/tracks/ios-development-with-swift) track on Treehouse (19 hours total)

-###November 2015: Ruby on Rails Focus
+###November 2015: Swift

-I see a lot of job listings requesting experience in Ruby on Rails/JavaScript, and I want to broaden my skills in a direction that makes me more eligible for dev jobs in Portland.

-* [ ] Complete [Ruby on Rails](http://teamtreehouse.com/tracks/rails-development) course on Treehouse
+* [ ] Continue the [Swift](http://teamtreehouse.com/tracks/ios-development-with-swift) track on Treehouse
-* [ ] Complete various [Ruby on Rails workshops](http://teamtreehouse.com/library/q:rails) on Treehouse
+* [ ] Partner up with Cesar to work on Swift projects

 ###December 2015: